-When it comes to the latter category, it may seem like getting your financial house in order is something you can work on once you settle down and start your “real life.”
+When you’re in your twenties, you may not think too much about getting your financial house in order.
+Such a goal may feel like the kind of thing you can work on once you settle down and start your “real life.”
 After all, it may not seem like you have many assets to manage; you may be just out of college, still in debt, and not making much money at your first job.
 But even so, there are steps you can start taking now that will lay a good foundation for building wealth and security as you get older.

 When I was in law school I started a blog called The Frugal Law Student.
 I wanted to share tips with fellow law students about how to save money while getting your JD.
 Yet at the time, I didn’t know much about personal finance myself!
 So I went into autodidact mode and started learning about money, saving, and so on.
 This self-taught course really enriched my life.